home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 Once the device is configured, all the entities will be created automatically.

-These entities have the same name as the device by default.
+The entities have the same name as the device by default.
 To change the name, icon or entity id, click the entity on the frontend and click the settings icon in the upper right.
 You can also disable the entity there if you don't think it is useful.
-When you're done, click Update to save your changes.
+When you're done, click _Update_ to save your changes.

-The entities are divided into three subdomains:
+These entities are divided into three subdomains:

 - [Remote](#remote)
 - [Sensor](#sensor)